Washington Place: Construction

 An American merchant sea captain, John Dominis (1796–1846) came to America in 1819 from Trieste, probably from a Croatian family.
-After making a number of voyages across the Pacific, he relocated to the islands in 1837 with his Bostonian wife Mary Jones Dominis (1803–1889) and son John Owen Dominis (1832–1891) from New York.
+After making a number of voyages across the Pacific, he relocated to the Hawaiian Islands in 1837 with his Bostonian wife Mary Jones Dominis (1803–1889) and son John Owen Dominis (1832–1891) from New York.
 The captain was awarded some land in 1842 as settlement of a lawsuit with the British Consul Richard Charlton.
 The captain continued to take voyages to raise money for the construction of a house.
 In 1846 he sailed for China on the Brig William Neilson, intending to purchase Chinese-made furniture for the house, which was nearing completion.
 The ship was lost at sea, along with the American Agent George Brown, and Mary Dominis became a widow.
 She rented out a suite of rooms to support herself and young John Owen.
-One of the first boarders was Anthony Ten Eyck, an American Commissioner to the islands appointed by President James K. Polk who established the American Legation in the house.
-Ten Eyck named the house "Washington Place" in a February 22, 1848 letter, after George Washington in celebration of the first US president's birthday.
+One of the first boarders was Anthony Ten Eyck, an American Commissioner to the Kingdom of Hawaiʻi appointed by President James K. Polk who established the American Legation in the house.
+Ten Eyck named the house "Washington Place" in a February 22, 1848 letter, after George Washington in celebration of the first United States president's birthday.
 King Kamehameha III officially approved the name.

-The American flag was raised at the residence until Mary Dominis's death in 1889 when Liliuokalani had it removed.
-In 1917, Liliuokalani raised the American flag at Washington Place in honor of five Hawaiian sailors who had perished in the sinking of the SS Aztec by German submarines.
+The American flag was raised at the residence until Mary Dominis's death in 1889, when Liliʻuokalani had it removed.
+In 1917, Queen Liliʻuokalani raised the American flag again at Washington Place in honor of five Hawaiian sailors who had perished in the sinking of the SS Aztec by German submarines.
 Her act was interpreted by many as her symbolic support of the United States.

 The building was designed by the master carpenter Isaac Hart, who had helped build the first ʻIolani Palace.
 The building was also constructed by Daniel Jenner, an Italian master mason.
 The interior was originally finished by the master painter Israel Wright.
-Native Hawaiians were also involved with the construction of the building, but are not named individually by the archival records.
+Native Hawaiians were also involved with the construction of the building, but are not named individually by archival records.
 Washington Place was constructed with "open lānais" on all sides.

-The foundation of the building, the lower level walls and the lower columns are constructed of coral stone.
-The upper floor is of wood-frame construction.
-Washington Place conforms to period French Creole Greek Revival houses that were built along the lower Gulf-Coastal region of the southeastern United States.
+The foundation of the building, the lower level walls and the lower columns are constructed of coral stone, while the upper floor is of wood-frame construction.
+Washington Place conforms to period French Creole Greek Revival houses that were built along the lower Gulf Coastal region of the southeastern United States.
 The home was constructed with an almost square core surrounded by a peristyle, a two tiered verandah, Tuscan columns on its upper floor, and a hipped roof.
 The interior of the home is arranged in a traditional Georgian floor plan, with four distinct parlors on the first floor and four bedchambers on the second floor.